DanielChronlund/DCToolbox/README.md

 This CMDlet uses Microsoft Graph to automatically create Conditional Access policies from a JSON file.
 The JSON file can be created from existing policies with Export-DCConditionalAccessPolicyDesign or manually by following the syntax described in the Microsoft Graph documentation.

+<h3>Export-DCConditionalAccessPolicyDesignAsApp</h3>

+This CMDlet uses Microsoft Graph to export all Conditional Access policies in the tenant to a JSON file.
+This JSON file can be used for backup, documentation or to deploy the same policies again with Import-DCConditionalAccessPolicyDesign.

+This CMDlet is the same as Export-DCConditionalAccessPolicyDesign just uses Application level permissions rather than delegated.

+<h3>Import-DCConditionalAccessPolicyDesignAsApp</h3>

+This CMDlet uses Microsoft Graph to automatically create Conditional Access policies from a JSON file.
+The JSON file can be created from existing policies with Export-DCConditionalAccessPolicyDesign or manually by following the syntax described in the Microsoft Graph documentation.

+This CMDlet is the same as Import-DCConditionalAccessPolicyDesign just uses Application level permissions rather than delegated.

 <h3>New-DCConditionalAccessPolicyDesignReport</h3>

 Automatically generate an Excel report containing your current Conditional Access policy design.